grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 - _`LABEL`_ - The label you'll use in the reference-style links in the file.
 In the example above, the label is `dashboards`.
 The label can be multiple words (for example, [dashboard docs]) and can include spaces.
 - _`PROJECT PATH PREFIX`_ - Designates the target project.
 In the example above, the path prefixes are `/docs/grafana/` for Grafana and `/docs/grafana-cloud/` for Cloud.
 - _`REFERENCE`_ - The path to the destination file.
 Version substitution is supported using values like `<GRAFANA VERSION>`.
-To learn about version substition, refer to [About version substitution](https://grafana.com/docs/writers-toolkit/write/links#about-version-substitution).
+To learn about version substitution, refer to [About version substitution](https://grafana.com/docs/writers-toolkit/write/links#about-version-substitution).

 Then add the link in the body of the file in the following format: